AMichaelDS/SQL/European Soccer Data.md

 and creating analysis table for team and player.
 It is only located here to match the other join query  */

-DROP TABLE IF EXISTS soc.MatchFin
+DROP TABLE IF EXISTS soc.MatchFin;

 SELECT DISTINCT M.match_api_id, CL.country_name, CL.league_name, season, stage, CONVERT(DATE, M.date) AS date,
     HT.team_long_name AS home_team, HT_AN.overall_rating AS home_team_rating,
     AT.team_long_name AS away_team, AT_AN.overall_rating AS away_team_rating,